 ) are associated with asthma status after

 adjusting for age, biological sex, and cohort.
-Although the p-value
+The p-value threshold is

 We can also associate our omics features with an outcome of interest